benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 You _may_ see one or more status checks on your pull request.
 Checks are automated tests that run against your proposed changes to enforce certain rules (such as formatting, spelling, or style).
 If a check fails, you'll need to fix the problem before your pull request can be merged.
 You can click "details" next to a failed check to learn more.

-### When to use an issue vs. a pull request vs. a discussion vs. a markdown file
+### When to use an issue vs. a pull request vs. a discussion vs. a markdown file vs. a project board

 * Discussions - Opened-ended conversation without a specific outcome or concept of "done"
 * Issues - How problems are tracked and discussed
 * Pull requests - How solutions/changes are proposed and reviewed
 * Markdown files - How long-lived information is shared and stored (documentation, policy, procedures, etc.).
+* Project boards - How project progress is tracked (as multiple issues)

+## Putting it all together, editing a file on the web

+1. Open the repository you want to edit
+2. Navigate to the file you want to edit
+3. Click the pencil icon to edit the file
+4. Make your changes
+5. Click "Commit changes" to save your changes
+6. Describe your changes in the commit message
+7. Name your branch
+8. Click "Propose changes" to open a pull request
+9. Describe your changes in the pull request, ideally referencing the issue you're solving (e.g., `Closes #123`)
+10. Your colleagues review your pull request and either approve them or suggest changes
+11. Once approved and checks pass, your pull request is "merged" and your changes are now "live" on the main branch
+12. Celebrate your first contribution to GitHub!

 ### Glossary